HOW PUMPKINS CARVED OUT THEIR PLACE AS A HALLOWEEN TRADITION

 Aside from the traditional carving of pumpkins, there are so many other ways you can decorate with them.

 - Carving the top, preserving, and placing a bouquet of flowers inside.

 The possibilities are endless, and here at Strasburg Rail Road, we have a tradition of our own.

-During our Annual Spooktacular event (held this year on Saturday, October 27th), we provide our guests with complimentary pumpkins to decorate with all sorts of fun embellishments!
+During our Annual Spooktacular event, we provide our guests with complimentary pumpkins to decorate with all sorts of fun embellishments!
 Each family member can create a beautiful masterpiece that you can display at home all season long!

 This family event is the perfect time to bring your loved ones to a harvest celebration and enjoy all the fall festivities.
 Come dressed up in your favorite family-friendly costume, enjoy trick-or-treating, games, harvest-themed crafts, and, of course, pumpkin decorating!